Join The Glyphosate Biobank – Test Your Urine

 The cost of participation in this study and Biobank is $125.

 There are currently no available government sources of funding to conduct this research, so we need your help.

 This project aims to help influence the future of chemical safety in America and this can only be done with your participation.

-Disclaimer: The Detox Project is not carrying out this research project, therefore we have no liability for the results of the research project themselves, or how the results of this research project are used by study participants, or for payments made to MetricBio by study participants.
-The Detox Project is solely an exclusive promoter of the MetricBio research project.
+Disclaimer: The Detox Project is the exclusive promoter of the MetricBio glyphosate testing.
+The Detox Project is not performing the laboratory testing on samples or receiving the payment for testing, therefore we have no liability for the results of the testing themselves, or how the results of the testing are used, or for payments made to MetricBio by testing participants.
+The Detox Project does not have any access to the personal information that you supply to MetricBio.